Description: Working Title

 Salary is commensurate with experience.
 Position Summary

-The Director provides administrative oversight, guidance, and accountability for DPRC by structuring the work effectively, defining the goals and objectives for the department, and facilitating strategies to achieve success.
-The Director also develops a culture of evidence by engaging in a robust assessment of all DPRC services and activities.
+- Administers and oversees guidance and accountability for DPRC by structuring the work effectively, defining the goals and objectives for the department, and facilitating strategies to achieve success.

 - Fosters and promotes the Principles of Conduct for a Multi-Cultural University and User-Friendly Principles.